MorrissyLab/mosaicMPI/README.md

 Metadata must be indexed as follows:
   - The first column must be sample/cell/spot IDs
   - Other columns are metadata 'layers' and must be labelled.
 Values can be numerical, boolean, or categorical types.
+  > Note: if any values in a column are not numerical, the entire column will be treated as categorical.
+This can have implications for annotated heatmaps where numerical data is usually presented as a continuous color scale, not a set of distinct colors.
+If a column is numerical with missing values, then these should be empty values (not "NA", "NaN", etc.)
   - Missing values are acceptable.
-For categorical data, these will be plotted as an "Other" category.
+For categorical data, these will be plotted in an "Other" category.
 For numerical data, these will be ignored.

 ### 2. Check existing h5ad files for minimum requirements for cNMF.